Photo Illustration

 “I am ready to take the oath of office and do justice under law,” his website states.

-Fink is also a vocal election denier and a member of the Federalist Society, a right-wing legal network that has reportedly adopted a wide range of election-related conspiracy theories and whose members have publicly promoted false statements about a “stolen” election in 2020.
+Fink is also a card-carrying member of the Federalist Society, a right-wing legal network that has reportedly adopted a wide range of election-related conspiracy theories and whose members have publicly promoted false statements about a “stolen” election in 2020.

 And since taking office, Fink has repeatedly voted against bills that were designed to make it easier for Michiganders to vote—including new laws to expand voter registration—as well as laws that criminalize poll worker intimidation and regulate artificial intelligence political ads.